emacs-helm/helm/README.md

 - set `helm-mode-fuzzy-match` to `t`.
 - set `helm-completion-in-region-fuzzy-match` to `t`.

-**IMPORTANT**: For fast fuzzy matching, set `helm-candidate-number-limit` to 100 or less.
+**IMPORTANT**: For faster fuzzy matching, set `helm-candidate-number-limit` to 100 or less.
 Default is 100.

 ### Autoresize